Toulouse Entry Requirements

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Brazil Argentina Mexico
+United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Malaysia Chile Israel United Arab Emirates Brazil Argentina

-Passport must be valid for at least 3 months beyond intended departure from Schengen Area.
-You may be asked to show proof of onward travel, accommodation, and sufficient financial means.
+Passport must be valid for at least three months beyond intended departure from the Schengen area.

 Electronic Travel Authorization (ETA/eVisa)